andrewjordan3/entity-resolver/README.md

 conda activate rapids-24.12
 ```

-For detailed instructions, see the RAPIDS installation guide.
+For more detailed instructions, please refer to the official [RAPIDS installation guide](https://rapids.ai/start.html).

 ### Step 2: Install the Package

+Once your environment is active, you can install the `entity-resolver` package.

 ```bash
 # Option A: Install directly from GitHub (Recommended)